amin-tayebi/SDI12-Sensor-Data-Transmission-to-LoRaWAN-Network-such-as-TTN/README.md

 Notes:
 - Command “R” not supported in this model but C is concurrent and works
 - There is no salinity payloads in this sdi12 sensor (Sentek Drill Drop SDI-12 Series III Probe)
+- When you change power source of Arduino Uno from USB to adaptor/Battery it needs 1 reset to work properly and upload payloads to TTN lorawan server